 The Department of Mathematics graduate program has minimal requirements and maximal research and educational opportunities.
 It differentiates itself from other top mathematics institutions in the U.S. in that the curriculum emphasizes, from the start, independent research.
 Each year, we have extremely motivated and talented students among our new Ph.D. candidates who, we are proud to say, will become the next generation of leading researchers in their fields.
 While we urge independent work and research, there exists a real sense of camaraderie among our graduate students.
 As a result, the atmosphere created is one of excitement and stimulation as well as of mentoring and support.
 There also exists a strong scholarly relationship between the department and the Institute for Advanced Study (IAS), located a short distance from campus.
 Students can contact IAS members as well as attend the IAS seminar series.

 Students are expected to write a dissertation in four years but may be provided an additional year to complete their work if deemed necessary.
-Each year most of our Ph.D.s are successfully launched into academic positions at premier mathematical institutions; and, one or two go into industry.
+Each year our Ph.D.s are successfully launched into academic positions at premier mathematical institutions as well as into industry.

 The department offers a broad variety of research-related courses as well as introductory (or “bridge”) courses in several areas, which help first-year students strengthen their mathematical background.
 Students also acquire standard beginning graduate material primarily through independent study, and consultations with the faculty and fellow students.